DSCmunich/CTF-2023/forensics/the-analyzor/README.md

 ## Description

 I gave the USB stick to an malware analysis company.
 They analyzed some of the files and created an malware-analysis folder.
 However, it seems that some of the files are missing in the directory.
 I really need to find out more about the identified malware.
-Can you determine the name of the malware from Comodo?
+Can you determine the name of the malware from Xcitium?
 This is the security vendor I use.

 You need to use the file from challenge `Lost vacation`.